mmerkes/sudoku_solvers/README.md

 ##Pull It All Together!

 Finally, we have everything we need!
-We just need to write `solveSudoku` which takes the original string of the sudoku board, parses the board, saves the empty positions, and runs our solver.
+We just need to write `solveSudoku`, which takes the original string of the sudoku board, parses the board, saves the empty positions, and runs our solver.
 That's it!
 All of this could have been handled in our `solvePuzzle` function, but I prefer to move as many individual steps out as possible.
 Our test is going to look just like our previous test, except that it's going to take our sudoku board string as an argument:

     describe('#solveSudoku()', function() {
       it('should find a solution to the puzzle string passed in', function() {